 As I mentioned, there are different levels of BDSM intensity:

-- Heavy play: here, we have some more intense activity like heavier restraints, flogging, and more.
+Here, we have some more intense activities like heavier restraints, flogging gags, and more.

-- Extreme BDSM: includes things that could be considered dangerous like knife play, humiliation, and more.
+Includes things that could be considered dangerous, like knife play, humiliation, and more.

 So, as you can see, it’s not all black leather masks and gothic sex dungeons!